-Morgan's observation of sex-linked inheritance of a mutation causing white eyes in Drosophila led him to the hypothesis that genes are located upon chromosomes.
+Morgan's observation of sex-linked inheritance of a mutation causing white eyes in Drosophila led him to the hypothesis that genes are located on the chromosomes.

 Although the science of genetics began with the applied and theoretical work of Gregor Mendel in the mid-1800s, other theories of inheritance preceded Mendel.
-A popular theory during Mendel's time was the concept of blending inheritance: the idea that individuals inherit a smooth blend of traits from their parents.
+A popular theory during Mendel's time was the concept of blending inheritance: This originated from the idea that individuals inherit a smooth blend of traits from their parents.
 Mendel's work disproved this, showing that traits are composed of combinations of distinct genes rather than a continuous blend.
-Another theory that had some support at that time was the inheritance of acquired characteristics: the belief that individuals inherit traits strengthened by their parents.
-This theory (commonly associated with Jean-Baptiste Lamarck) is now known to be wrong-the experiences of individuals do not affect the genes they pass to their children.[7]
-Other theories included the pangenesis of Charles Darwin (which had both acquired and inherited aspects) and Francis Galton's reformulation of pangenesis as both particulate and inherited.[8]
+Another theory that had some support at that time was the inheritance of acquired characteristics: This is the belief that individuals inherit traits strengthened by their parents.
+This theory (commonly associated with Jean-Baptiste Lamarck) is now known to be wrong and that the experiences of individuals do not affect the genes they pass to their children.
+Other theories included the pangenesis of Charles Darwin (which had both acquired and inherited.